viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 >
 > For auxiliary channels, the constraints specification can be omitted only if you don't use other Zynq pins from Bank 35.
 > In our case, we need buttons and they are connected to pins in Bank 35 on Cora Z7.
 Without the constraints for VAUX[1], the implementation would fail because of incompatible IO standards error.

-> [!NOTE]
->
-> I'm on purpose not using the Cora Z7 master XDC file from the [Digilent GitHub repository](https://github.com/Digilent/digilent-xdc/).
-> Instead, I'm using a version that is based on the XDC file provided in Digilent's [Cora Z7 XADC Demo](https://digilent.com/reference/programmable-logic/cora-z7/demos/xadc).
-> This is because, at the time of writing this, the names of analog input ports in the XDC file on Digilent GitHub are not correct.

 ### Zynq Processing System